 In this article I will assume that holding the priesthood means having had the priesthood conferred upon upon you, and that you have been ordained to an office within that priesthood.
 When I talk about having the priesthood I refer to having all the rights and privileges of the blessings and use of that same priesthood, whether or not you have had it conferred upon you and been ordained to an office within the priesthood.

 Only the men hold the priesthood, having had it conferred upon them, by the laying on of hands by someone who already has the priesthood and is authorized to give it to someone else.
 But to say that the priesthood belongs only to the men is not a true statement.
 To say that only men have the priesthood is to declare that only men possess the power of the priesthood and are the dispensers of its blessings.
-Nothing could be farther from the truth.
+Nothing could be further from the truth.
 When a man is given the priesthood he is made nothing more than a servant of God who, by covenant, is commissioned to do God’s will and work in a certain capacity.
 The power is God’s, not man’s.
 The priesthood is the power of God that sustains the universe and keeps all things in their order.
 We do not have that power, only He has that power.
 But as his authorized servants, when a priesthood holder performs an ordinance given us by God, and it is done under His authority, God recognizes the validity of that ordinance and blesses the person receiving it.

 Baptism is a good example of this process.
 The holder of the priesthood and the convert go down into the water as instructed by the Lord through scripture.
 The priesthood holder says the words of the prayer, exactly as revealed by the Lord for them to be said, then immerses the person in the water.
 That is the full role of the servant, he did the will of his master.
 Baptism is for the remission of sin.
 Does the one doing the baptizing forgive the sin?
 No, God does that.
-But God recognizes that the ordinance being done was by his authorized servant, and assuming the convert was truly repentant, He forgives the sins.
-He would not recognize that ordinance done by anyone other than by one of his own authorized servants.
+But God recognizes that the ordinance being done was by his authorized servant, and assuming the convert was truly repentant, He forgives the convert’s sins.
+God would not recognize that ordinance done by anyone other than by one of His own authorized servants.
 So baptism for the forgiveness of sin must be done by someone who truly is authorized by God to perform the ordinance.

-To hold God’s priesthood means to stand in his place, to minister where, and as, he would minister, to represent him in the lives of others.
+To hold God’s priesthood means to stand in His place, to minister where, and as, He would minister, to represent Him in the lives of others.
 We display the power of the priesthood only as we minister to the needs of others.
-For it is in the act of doing good that the power of Godliness is revealed and His power is able to become evident in the lives of his children.
+For it is in the act of doing good that the power of Godliness is revealed and His power is able to become evident in the lives of His children.

 This is an important distinction.
 The men may hold the priesthood, the authority to stand in the place of God to perform the ordinances He has commanded all of his children to participate in, but that isn’t the power of the priesthood, that is just the authority of the priesthood.
 The power is what we all seek, for it is through the power of the priesthood that we receive our greatest blessings.